simonwanna/simonwanna.github.io/portfolio.md

 ![Super Resolution Project](/assets/portfolio/sr-ericsson.png){:.portfolio-image}

-This project (pronounced racer) explored the use of Super Resolution (SR) techniques to improve generation of radio maps, which are used to predict the signal strength of a radio signal in a given location.
+This project explored the use of Super Resolution (SR) techniques to improve generation of radio maps, which are used to predict the signal strength of a radio signal in a given location.
 Inspired by NVIDIA's DLSS, the project aimed to see if a similar result can be achieved for radio maps, i.e. to generate a low resolution radio map and upsample it, faster than only using a high resolution radio map, without loosing essential quality.

-It was part of the course DD2430 at KTH and was done in collaboration with Ericsson.
-Other than SR, the project also required work with physics simulator Sionna to explore things like ray tracing for data generation.
-The results indicates that it is possible as clear improvements was achieved.
+I worked on this project as part of the course DD2430 at KTH, in collaboration with Ericsson and fellow classmates.
+I utilized the Sionna physics simulator to explore techniques like ray tracing for data generation and applied SR models to the output.
+The project showed clear improvements in generation speed without losing essential quality.
 However, one limiting factor was the low complexity in the scenes used, and the requirements from network operators must be evaluated more closely to see if it is a viable solution.

 Technical report: [RaySR Report (PDF)](/assets/pdf/raysr-report.pdf){:.badge .badge--pdf}
 Code: [GitHub Repository](https://github.com/simonwanna/RaySR){:.badge .badge--code}